-1 in 3 customers will stop doing business with a brand they love after one bad experience.1 When customers contact organizations, they expect instant access, short wait times and the option to always be able to speak to a live agent.
-To meet these expectations call centers do one of two things: employ more agents or increase occupancy rates.
+1 in 3 customers will stop doing business with a brand they love after one bad experience.
+When customers contact organizations, they expect instant access, short wait times and the option to always be able to speak to a live agent.
+To meet these expectations call centers do one of two things: employ more agents or increase call center occupancy rates.

 Occupancy is defined as the amount of time advisors are busy engaging with customers: on calls, waiting for calls, engaged in wrap time or on hold.
 According to Contact Center Helper, the ideal occupancy is 85-90%.
 This is because more customer engagement leads to more customer satisfaction simply by reducing wait times, delivering rapid solutions and having the bandwidth to upsell and review services.